Should you choose GoGet, regular car hire, or neighbourhood car share for your next trip?

 If you don’t need a car for a whole day, then why hire a car for the whole day?
 Traditional car rentals don’t really give discounts for less than full day rentals.
 This is where car sharing options become more economical.

 For all of these examples we’ve assumed that you want to reduce your damage excess to the lowest possible excess cost (see the assumptions below), because who wants that additional risk!

 For three hours and 15km of travel, you’ll pay about $113 for a rental car, $43 for a GoGet car hire, and** $29 for Car Next Door**.

 Around town - 3 hours & 15km

 If you need to go to a few places or across the city and want to keep the car for the whole day, but won’t be going too far, then you’re wasting money on the included kilometres that you get with either a GoGet or a rental car.

-  Again, assuming you want the peace of mind of the lowest possible excess, you’ll pay around $118 for a rental car, $105 for a GoGet car, or $65 for the Car Next Door.
+Again, assuming you want the peace of mind of the lowest possible excess, you’ll pay around $118 for a rental car, $105 for a GoGet car hire, or $65 for Car Next Door.